Foxes Lair

 The government eventually sent Alfie’s medals to his mother in the Isle of Wight in 1924.
 Many years later a letter was sent to the Postmaster: Cuballing Western Australia by a person who found his military medal on an Isle of Wight beach.

-The image below was taken in England of the Sloper family into which one of Alfie's sisters (bottom right) married.
+The family portrait was taken in England of the Sloper family into which one of Alfie's sisters (bottom right) married.
 Top right is another sister then Alfie.

 For a visual exploration of the cottage ctrl+ click https://photos.app.goo.gl/FkFWS49upWTKX2Zg2